Flip-Flop Kickoff

 - Time: 7:30am – 9:00am

-- Location: Social Hall at Camp Hill-Wesley United Methodist Church, 601 Washington St.
+- Planned Location: Social Hall at Camp Hill-Wesley United Methodist Church, 601 Washington St.

 - Time: 9:00am

-- After a sendoff from community members, those who choose can start their flip-flop journey by following a breathtaking route through Harpers Ferry.
-Laurie "Mountain Laurel" Potteiger will lead the way, passing the town's most scenic vistas.
-Allow about one hour to walk and take photos along the 3/4 of a mile to the confluence of the Potomac and Shenandoah Rivers.
+- After breakfast, those who choose can start their flip-flop journey by following a breathtaking route through Harpers Ferry.
+Melanie “Squarepie” Spencer will lead the way, passing the town's most scenic vistas.
+Allow about one hour to walk and take photos along the 0.75 mile route to the confluence of the Potomac and Shenandoah Rivers.

 Photo credit: Appalachian Trail Conservancy